TeKraft/Geosoftware-Abschluss-BSc-Muenster/README.md

 # Geosoftware-Abschluss-BSc-Muenster

 Mapping Stadiums Of The Olympic Games in Rio De Janerio 2016.

-Final task of the „Geosoftware“ module at University of Münster, Germany
+Final task of the „Geosoftware“ module at University of Münster, Germany.

 ##How to start working
 ###Requirements